 Fig. 1 A street bike shown in CAD mesh.
 Mechanical Engineering Consulting Group Evaluates 3D CAD Programs Mechanical Engineering Consulting Testing of Creo™, Solidworks™, and Inventor™ Mechanical Engineering Consulting service companies largely use one of three 3D CAD programs: Creo™, Solidworks™, and Inventor™.
 At Glew Engineering, we have licensed seats of all three CAD mechanical design packages.
 We reviewed the CAD workflow and feature sets of each 3D CAD program using motorcycle frame design as an example.
-Also, we showed that some of the specialized commands of each 3D CAD software programs are better suited for specific tasks.
-Our engineers [...]
+Also, we showed that some of the specialized commands of each 3D CAD software programs [...]

 The value of computational fluid dynamics simulation software, and how it can be useful to an engineering firm.

 Discussion related to mechanical engineering of athletic equipment utilizing CAD and FEA